 In February 2013, Centrica pulled out of the project to build a new nuclear power station at Hinkley Point C, saying that "the anticipated project costs in new nuclear have increased and the construction timetable has extended by a number of years.
 These factors, in particular the lengthening time frame for a return on the capital invested in a project of this scale, have led us to conclude that participation is not right for Centrica and our shareholders."
 Surprise?
 No. Well, not to me anyway.

 Oh, and don't forget, we still need to figure out what to do with the spent fuel and nuclear waste and figure the cost of that into the equation.
+A nuclear power station turns a large amount of innocuous material into a large amount of very radioactive material during its operating lifetime.
 I'm not saying that building more nuclear power stations is wrong mind: global warming turns conventional thinking about the economics of nuclear power on its head.
 But we do need to go into it knowing all the facts and costs over the long term.
 I don't think this has been properly considered for the proposed new nuclear power plants that are being considered at the moment.

 The Safety of Nuclear Power